apache/comdev-site/source/guide-to-being-a-mentor.md

 <a name="guidetobeingamentor-Stayingintouch"></a>
 # Staying in touch

-All mentors *must* subscribe to `mentors@community.apache.org`, our list for coordinating mentor activities.
+All mentors/prospective mentors **must** subscribe to `mentors@community.apache.org`, our list for coordinating mentor activities.
+This is where mentor specific issues are dealt with, and where announcements will be made.

 We only accept subscriptions to mentors@ from addresses known to belong to ASF committers, so please use your @apache.org address to subscribe if possible, or at least an address that we can match to your `@apache.org` address via the ASF's private/committers/info or private/committers/MailAlias.txt data.

+Once the ASF is confirmed as a mentoring organisation mentors must register with the GSoC webapp, and request to become a mentor for the ASF organization.
+Make sure that the email address you use for that (it’s often your @gmail.com address by default) is ‘‘‘registered as a mail alias for your Apache account at (https://id.apache.org)’’’ so that we can match it to your ASF account.

 If you are interested in mentor programme administration please also subscribe to `dev@community.apache.org`.